 Chris Martin is best known as the lead singer, pianist, and co-founder of the rock band Coldplay.
 With sales of over 100 million worldwide, Coldplay is one of the world’s best-selling groups of all time.

-However, it can cause other phantom noises such as whistling, buzzing, roaring, hissing, and humming.
-Some sufferers hear the ringing intermittently, while for others, it is constant.
+However, it can also cause other phantom noises such as buzzing, whistling, hissing, roaring, and humming.
+The sounds are sometimes intermittent, while other times it is constant.

-Martin and his band started wearing specially filtered earplugs or customized in-ear monitors to protect them while performing.
+Specialists had warned Maritin to start protecting his hearing to prevent the condition from worsening, thus he and his band have started wearing specially filtered earplugs or customized in-ear monitors to protect them while performing.

 3. Mandy Harvey